IATI/IATI-Extra-Documentation/en/organisation-standard.rst

 --------------
 | When declaring information using the **IATI organisation standard** the following should be considered:

+* Who are the :doc:`Organisations </organisation-standard/overview/iati-organisation/>` involved?
-* Who are the :doc:`Organisations </organisation-standard/overview/organisations/>` involved, what are they named and identified as?
+* How are the :doc:`Organisations </organisation-standard/overview/organisations/>` unquiely identified?
 * What are the organisation’s planned future annual total :doc:`budgets </organisation-standard/overview/budgets/>`?
 * What are the organisation’s planned future :doc:`budgets </organisation-standard/overview/budgets/>` for aid given to recipient countries?
 * What are the organisation’s planned future :doc:`budgets </organisation-standard/overview/budgets/>` for aid given to recipient organisations?